GCM Grosvenor

-GCM Grosvenor is an American alternative asset management firm, with over $73 billion in assets under management and approximately 500 professionals as of 2022.
+GCM Grosvenor (Nasdaq: GCMG) is an American alternative asset management firm, with approximately $76 billion in assets under management and approximately 530 professionals as of 2023.

 GCM Grosvenor manages assets on behalf of a global client base across hedge fund strategies, private equity, real estate, infrastructure, and multi-asset class investments.
 The firm specializes in developing customized portfolios for clients who want an active role in their alternatives programs; it also provides multi-client portfolios for investors.
 Investment offerings include direct and co-investments, secondaries, and multi-manager portfolios.
 GCM Grosvenor's clients are mostly institutions, such as pension funds, sovereign wealth entities, financial institutions, corporations, insurance companies, charitable organizations, and endowments.

 GCM Grosvenor has more than $15 billion invested and committed to Environmental, Social and Governance (ESG) themes, and as a signatory to the Principles for Responsible Investment (PRI), GCM Grosvenor received an A+ rating from the PRI in 2020 for its overarching approach to ESG strategy and governance and an A+ rating for ESG integration in manager selection, approval, and monitoring.

-GCM Grosvenor has invested/committed over $20 billion with small, early-stage, diverse, and women alternative investment managers since 1989.
-The firm hosts two industry events – Consortium and the Small and Emerging Managers (SEM) Conference – designed to facilitate connections between managers and investors.
+GCM Grosvenor has over $30 billion in assets under management with small, early-stage, diverse, and women alternative investment managers.